-For reversed incremental backup chains, Veeam Backup Enterprise Manager keeps more indexing data in Veeam Backup Catalog than it may seem to be required according to the retention policy.
-This happens due to backward nature of reversed incremental backups.
+For reverse incremental backup chains, Veeam Backup Enterprise Manager keeps more indexing data in Veeam Backup Catalog than it may seem to be required according to the retention policy.
+This happens due to backward nature of reverse incremental backups.

 When Veeam Backup Enterprise Manager deletes indexing data by retention, it removes the whole set of files: machine indexing data and session indexing data.
 Before removing indexing data for a specific machine restore point, Veeam Backup Enterprise Manager makes sure that this restore point is not referenced by any of backup job sessions:

 - If no relations are detected, indexing data for this machine restore point is removed from Veeam Backup Catalog.